JetBrains/lets-plot-docs/source/pages/tooltips.rst

 --------------------

 The default tooltip has a label before the value usually containing the name of the mapped variable.
-It has its own behaviour similar to a blank label for an axis aesthetics.
+It has its own behavior similar to a blank label for an axis aesthetics.
 This default label can be set in the template by using a pair of symbols ``@|``.
 You can override the label by specifying a string value before ``|`` symbol.

-Within the tooltip line, ou can align a label to left.
+Within the tooltip line, you can align a label to left.
 The string formed by a template can be aligned to right.
 If you do not specify a label, the string will be centered in the tooltip.
 For example:

 - ``line('^color')``: no label, value is centered;